 - D. For contracts entered into on or after January 1, 2016 between the District and a business entity that require an action or vote by the Board, the District may not enter into such contracts unless the business entity submits a disclosure of interested parties to the District at the time the business entity submits the signed contract to the District.
 The disclosure of interested parties must be submitted on a form prescribed by the Texas Ethics Commission.
-Within thirty days after the date of receiving the disclosure form from the interested parties, the District shall submit a copy to the Texas Ethics Commission. - 1.For purposes of this subsection 6.03d. "business entity" means any entity recognized by law through which business is conducted, including a sole proprietorship, partnership, or corporation. - 2.
-For purposes of this subsection 6.03d., "interested party" means a person who has a controlling interest in a business entity with whom the District contracts or who actively participates in facilitating the contract or negotiating the terms of the contract, including a broker, intermediary, adviser, or attorney for the business entity.
-Directors shall, pursuant to the standards of § 171.001, et seq., Local Government Code, the Texas Water Code, and the District Code of Ethics, disclose any conflict of interest with matters pending before the Board and shall refrain from participation in the discussion or decision on such matters.
+Within 30 days after the date of receiving the disclosure form from the interested parties, the District shall submit a copy to the Texas Ethics Commission. - 1.
+For purposes of this Subsection 6.03d. "business entity" means any entity recognized by law through which business is conducted, including a sole proprietorship, partnership, or corporation. - 2.
+For purposes of this Subsection 6.03d., "interested party" means a person who has a controlling interest in a business entity with whom the District contracts or who actively participates in facilitating the contract or negotiating the terms of the contract, including a broker, intermediary, adviser, or attorney for the business entity.